GoogleCloudPlatform/gke-enterprise-mt/README.md

 ## Usage

-The [platform](modules/platform/README.md) terraform module deploys a shared VPC GKE private cluster with a bastion host as described in the best practices guide, including setting up service accounts.
-It assumes that host and service projects have already been set up, as well as the appropriate GCP folder structure.
+The [cluster](example/cluster/README.md) example deploys a shared VPC with two GKE private cluster with a bastion host as described in the best practices guide.
+It creates separate host and service projects as described in the best practices guide in provided GCP folders.

-The [tenant](modules/tenant/README.md) modules provisions a tenant, which currently just means provisioning a GCP folder and tenant project.

-These two modules are suitable for mixing in to an existing deployment, for example if you already have an existing GCP folder structure.

-Functional examples are included in the [examples](./examples/) directory.
-In particular, these examples assume only a GCP organization and root folder in which to create the setup as described in the best practices guide.
-They are suitable for demos and probably could not be directly used for a real deployment.
+The example is based on the [cluster](module/cluster/README.md) and [vpc](module/vpc/README.md) modules which can be mixed in with existing fleets.

+This blueprint does not set up organization folder structure or G Suite groups, beyond providing a hook for an existing security group.
+We have found that configuration depends quite a bit on existing account structure and so is difficult to provide canned scripts.

 ## Contributing